Facts and Future Plans

 Collections and Programs

-Our mandate is to make as many of these films available to public access as possible on the internet, at our collection site at the Internet Archive
+The Archive’s collection consists of approximately 10,000 films, including hose on extended loan.
+The majority of them are housed at History San Jose's Collection Center.
+Several hundred letters and production and publicity photographs are on extended loan.
+Our mandate is to make as many of these films available to the public as possible on the internet, at our collection site at the Internet Archive

 We sponsored 412 weekly film programs, consisting over 1,502 films, in San Jose, California, from October 1996 through October, 2004.
 In addition, Monthly film programs were staged in St. Louis, Missouri, from October, 2002, through 2008.
 Historical data on the films are encapsulated in film notes, available through a free email subscription list, and archived permanently on the Archive’s chronological filmnotes pages for scholars and historians.

-The Archive hosts special events consisting of retrospectives of the work of academic filmmakers, with the filmmaker in attendance.
+The Archive has hosted special events consisting of retrospectives of the work of academic filmmakers, with the filmmaker in attendance.
 There have been eleven of these events to date, and filmmakers have included documentarian Richard Leacock, filmmaker and Caldecott-award winning children’s author Gerald McDermott, and Academy Award winner Bert Salzman.
 In most cases, this has been the sole retrospective of the work of a given filmmaker.

 Programs for Other Institutions